jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     You can set any value, but 256 was thoroughly tested to be the minimum recommended for the best results.

-Note: In testing transcoding was not working fast enough on Rpi3 to run in real time because the video was being resized.
-Rpi4 currently doesn't support HWA decoding, only HWA encoding of H.264
+Note:  Rpi4 currently doesn't support HWA decoding, only HWA encoding of H.264.
+Active cooling (fan) is required, passive cooling is insufficient for HWA.
+For Rpi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.